trustoverip/tswg-tsp-specification/spec/spec.md

 A [[ref: TSP relationship]] is a pairing `<VID_a, VID_b>` of two VIDs controlled by the respective endpoints `A` and `B` indicating that endpoint `A` has satisfactorily verified `VID_b` of endpoint `B`.

 An endpoint is able to obtain (or create) one or more VIDs possibly through the service of their respective [[ref: Support Systems]].
-Let us say `VID_a` is one of such VIDs for endpoint `A`.
-As a convention, we will use lower case letter, such as `a`, to indicate that `VID_a` is controlled by the endpoint named with the corresponding upper case letter, say `A`.
-Details of VID management for any VID type is out of scope for this specification but an endpoint will need to implement necessary supports for all of its supported VID types.
+Let us say `VID_a` is one such VID for endpoint `A`.
+As a convention, we will use a lower case letter, such as `a`, to indicate that `VID_a` is controlled by the endpoint named with the corresponding upper case letter, say `A`.
+Details of VID management for any particular VID type is out of scope for this specification but an endpoint will need to implement necessary support for all of the VID types it supports.

-By [Out of Band Introduction](#out-of-band-introductions) or other TSP [relationship formation messages](#control-payloads), endpoint `A` learns a `VID_b` of endpoint `B`.
-At this point, endpoint `A` chooses `VID_a` and performs necessary verification and appraisal operation on `VID_b` with respect to `VID_a`.
-If the verification is successful, endpoint `A` may add a relationship `<VID_a, VID_b>` to its relationship table.
+Endpoint `A` learns a `VID_b` of endpoint `B` via either [Out of Band Introduction](#out-of-band-introductions) or other TSP [relationship formation messages](#control-payloads).
+At this point, endpoint `A` chooses `VID_a` and performs necessary verification and appraisal operations on `VID_b` with respect to `VID_a`.
+If this verification is successful, endpoint `A` may add a relationship `<VID_a, VID_b>` to its relationship table.

-At this point, endpoint `A` may resolve `VID_b` to obtain transport layer address for delivery of a TSP message with `VID_a` as the sender VID and `VID_b` as the receiver VID.
+Afterwards, endpoint `A` may resolve `VID_b` to obtain a transport layer address for delivery of a TSP message with `VID_a` as the sender `VID_sndr` and `VID_b` as the receiver `VID_rcvr`.

-When endpoint `B` receives this TSP message, if this is the first TSP message from `VID_a` to `VID_b` and endpoint `B` had not verified `VID_a` before, endpoint `B` will perform necessary verification and assessment to evaluate `VID_a` with respective to `VID_b`.
-If successful, endpoint `B` may also add relationship `<VID_b, VID_a>` to its relationship table.
+When endpoint `B` receives this TSP message, if this is the first TSP message from `VID_a` to `VID_b` and endpoint `B` has not verified `VID_a` before, endpoint `B` will perform the necessary verification and assessment to evaluate `VID_a` with respect to `VID_b`.
+If successful, endpoint `B` may also add a relationship `<VID_b, VID_a>` to its relationship table.

 In short, one successful TSP message exchange between two endpoints populates one relationship on each endpoint's relationship table.
 The relationships in their respective tables are the mirror image of each other in the form of `<VID_local, VID_remote>`.
-We may interprete this relationship as the state that the endpoint has verified `VID_remote` with respect to `VID_local`, or the pair of the VIDs are in a *verified* state.
-Note that because of the asynchronous nature of TSP messages, such state is also not always synchronized between the two endpoints.
-Their relationship table is not guaranteed to be always accurate.
+We may interprete this relationship as the state that the endpoint has verified `VID_remote` with respect to `VID_local`.
+We say the pair of VIDs are in a *verified* state.
+Note that due to the the asynchronous nature of TSP messages such a state is not always synchronized between the two endpoints.
+Their relationship tables are not guaranteed to be accurate.

 Since endpoints may reuse VIDs, an endpoint may have relationships `<VID_a, VID_b>` and `<VID_a, VID_c>` in its relationship table at the same time.
-Only a pair together uniquely identifies a relationship.
+Only a pair uniquely identifies a relationship in TSP.

-Endpoints may have semantic meaning or application specific allocations associated with VIDs.
-For this reason, we say an endpoint `A` verifies and assesses a `VID_b` with *respect to* a local `VID_a`.
-The evaluation process may have dependecy on the chosen `VID_a`.
+Endpoints may have semantic meaning or application specific meanings ssociated with their VIDs.
+For this reason we say an endpoint `A` verifies and assesses a `VID_b` with *respect to* `VID_a`.
+This evaluation process may have dependecy based on the chosen `VID_a`.

-After endpoint `B` processed the first TSP message from `VID_a` to `VID_b` and accepted a new relationship `<VID_b, VID_a>`, it may decide to reply with its own TSP message in the opposite direction.
-It is common, although neither required nor always needed, that the two endpoints want to engage in bi-directional communications.
+After endpoint `B` processes the first TSP message from `VID_a` to `VID_b` and has accepted a new relationship `<VID_b, VID_a>` it may decide to reply with its own TSP message in the opposite direction.
+It is common, although neither required nor always needed, that the two endpoints want to engage in bi-directional communication.
 At this point, endpoint `B` can update the corresponding relationship into a [[ref: bi-directional relationship]] `(VID_b, VID_a)`.
-Upon successfully receive the return TSP message by endpoint `A`, it can also update its relationship to bi-directional: `(VID_a, VID_b)`.
+Upon successfully receiving the return TSP message by endpoint `A`, it can also update its relationship to bi-directional: `(VID_a, VID_b)`.

 ::: note
 The notation `<VID_local, VID_remote>` is used for representing a uni-directional relationship, and `(VID_local, VID_remote)` for a bi-directional relationship.
 :::

-For details of relationship forming TSP control messages, please refer to [Section 7](#control-payload-fields).
-The following Sections [3.7](#sender-procedures) and [3.8](#receiver-procedures) describes in more detail the operations required for sending and receiving TSP messages.
+For details of the relationship forming TSP control messages, please refer to [Section 7](#control-payload-fields).
+The following Sections [3.6](#sender-procedure) and [3.7](#receiver-procedure) describes in detail the operations required for sending and receiving TSP messages.

 ### Sender Procedure

-We outline the procedures for TSP message senders for the simple Direct Mode case in two parts: the initial message which establishes the relationship, and the follow-up messages that occur within that established relationship.
+We outline the procedures for TSP message senders for the simple Direct Mode case in two parts: the initial message which establishes the relationship and the follow-up messages that occur within that established relationship.

-Endpoint `A`, which controls `VID_a` associated with Support System `A*`, acquires `VID_b` of Endpoint `B` through an [out-of-band introduction (OOBI)](#out-of-band-introductions) method, or a TSP [relationship forming message](#control-payload-fields) of another existing relationship. `VID_b` is tied to Support System `B*`.
-Note that `A*` could be the same as or different from `B*`.
+Endpoint `A`, which controls `VID_a` associated with Support System `A*`, acquires `VID_b` of Endpoint `B` through an [out-of-band introduction (OOBI)](#out-of-band-introductions), or a TSP [relationship forming message](#control-payload-fields) of another existing relationship. `VID_b` is tied to Support System `B*`.
+Note that `A*` could be the same as or different than `B*`.
 If Endpoint `A` selects to employ `VID_a` to dispatch a TSP message to the Endpoint identified by `VID_b` for the first time, it will be establishing a unidirectional relationship denoted by `<VID_a, VID_b>`.

 The following is an example procedure that Endpoint `A` may follow when sending its inaugural message to `VID_b` using its own `VID_a`.
 This example is only illustrative.
-Implementors will need to pay considerations to the actual VID type's and the chosen transport mechanism's requirements, and the requirements of applications they intend to support.
+Implementors will need to pay consideration to the actual VID types, the chosen transport mechanism's requirements, and the requirements of applications they intend to support.

 - Step 1: Resolve `VID_b` to acquire access to the following mandatory information
     - Public keys bound to the VID for TSP: `VID_b.PK_e`, `VID_b.PK_s`
     - All other VID verification information as required by the VID type ([Section 2](#verifiable-identifiers))
-    - Transport information, if it is not yet known.
+    - Transport information if it is not yet known.
 - Step 2: Verify `VID_b` with `VID_b.VERIFY`.
 - Step 3: Create a TSP message
     - As the first TSP message, it MUST contain the relationship forming payload fields.
-    - It may optionally also contain other user data.
+    - It MAY optionally also contain other user data.
 In other words, applications do not have to wait for a round trip delay for relationship establishment.
 - Step 4: Use the retrieved transport information in Step 1 to establish a means of transport, if not yet available.
-Note that this step will be significantly different depending on the details of the transport of choice.
+Note that this step will be significantly different depending on the details of the transport mechanism of choice.
 [Section 10](#transports) discusses additional transport considerations.
 - Step 5: Send the TSP message.
 - Step 5: Update relationship table with `<VID_a, VID_b>`.

 For subsequent messages, the procedure is simpler:

 - Step 1: Create a TSP message
 - Step 2: If the retrieved transport mechanism is ready to use (e.g. if it's cached or kept hot), send the message.
-If not, refresh operations will be needed first.
+If not, refresh operations may be needed first.

-In the above much simplified example, we have not considered any dynamic changes or error conditions.
+Note, in our simplified example above we have not considered any dynamic changes or error conditions that may arise.

 ### Receiver Procedure

-Similar to the previous section, the following example is only illustraitve for the receiver of a simple Direct Mode TSP message.
+Similar to the previous section, the following example is only illustrative of the reception of a simple Direct Mode TSP message.

 If endpoint `B` receives a TSP message of the generic form `{...
 VID_sndr, VID_rcvr, ...
 Confidential_Payload_Ciphertext, TSP_Signature}`, endpoint `B` may follow these steps to process this incoming message: